plancksecurity/foundation-planckCoreV3/README.md

 The most recent version of the source code can be obtained here: <https://pep.foundation/dev/repos>.
 This is the only offical way to obtain a copy of the source code.

-# I would like to contribute to the p≡p Engine or a realated project, where do I start?
+# I would like to contribute to the p≡p Engine or a related project, where do I start?
 First of all, excellent!
 You can find further information here: <https://contribution.pep.foundation/>

 # Legal notes